DESI forecast for Dark Matter-Neutrino interactions using EFTofLSS: Dark matter-neutrino interactions

 Limits on the scattering rate between DM and neutrinos have been derived previously from fits to CMB data \cite{Wilkinson:2014ksa,DiValentino:2017oaw}.
 These limits could be improved with new data on the matter power spectrum, provided that the effect is correctly modelled on non-linear scales.

 In this work we assume a scattering interaction between dark matter and standard model neutrinos, as described in Refs. \cite{Wilkinson:2014ksa,DiValentino:2017oaw,Stadler:2019dii}.
 A coupling between neutrinos and dark matter has been suggested as a possible source of the non-zero neutrino masses, and such couplings are exceedingly difficult to probe in laboratory experiments because of the weak coupling between neutrinos and other standard model particles \cite{Boehm:2003hm,Boehm:2006mi,Olivares-DelCampo:2017feq}.
 We use the approximation of massless neutrinos for the sake of simplicity in the EFTofLSS calculations, but this is unlikely to have a large impact on the final constraints, as the inclusion of neutrino masses has been shown to only have minor effects on the bounds of the interaction strength \cite{Mosbech:2020ahp,Giare:2023qqn}.
-We restrict out analysis to the simplest form of interaction, using a temperature independent cross section.

 We describe the interaction strength using the effective parameter introduced in \cite{Boehm:2001hm},